Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-'Perfect hospitality, a true find,' sums up the immense warmth readers feel towards this tiny bistro in the Norwich Lanes.
-Frenchman Thomas Aubrit and his wife Gemma have been welcoming diners through the doors of L’Hexagone (it’s named after the shape of France) since 2020.
-He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm, and with a small supporting cast they prove the old trope that the best things often come in the smallest packages.
-So tuck yourself into a downstairs seat in the intimate, dark-painted space – L’Hexagone thankfully swerves any French bistro clichés – or head upstairs where there’s more room but you miss out on Lanes people-watching.
+'It’s like being in France, only in Norwich,’ notes one reader; another says that ‘it feels more like dining in a friend’s home than a city-centre restaurant’.
+Either way, there’s a huge amount of love for this tiny bistro in the Norwich Lanes.
+Frenchman Thomas Aubrit and his wife Gemma have been welcoming diners through the doors of L’Hexagone since 2020.
+He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm – and with a small supporting cast, they prove the old trope that the best things often come in the smallest packages.
+So tuck yourself into a downstairs seat in the intimate, dark-painted space or head upstairs where there’s more room but you miss out on Lanes people-watching.
 This is a place aimed squarely at feeding (very loyal) customers.
-The menu is short, and lunch could be as simple and pocket-friendly as a generous croque monsieur (add an egg and an extra pound for a 'madame') or sourdoug...
+The menu is short, and lunch could be as simple and pocket-friendly as a generous croque monsieur or a bowl...

-'Perfect hospitality, a true find,' sums up the immense warmth readers feel towards this tiny bistro in the Norwich Lanes.
-Frenchman Thomas Aubrit and his wife Gemma have been welcoming diners through the doors of L’Hexagone (it’s named after the shape of France) since 2020.
-He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm, and with a small supporting cast they prove the old trope that the best things often come in the smallest packages.
-So tuck yourself into a downstairs seat in the intimate, dark-painted space – L’Hexagone thankfully swerves any French bistro clichés – or head upstairs where there’s more room but you miss out on Lanes people-watching.
+He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm – and with a small supporting cast, they prove the old trope that the best things often come in the smallest packages.
+So tuck yourself into a downstairs seat in the intimate, dark-painted space or head upstairs where there’s more room but you miss out on Lanes people-watching.
 This is a place aimed squarely at feeding (very loyal) customers.

 Read full reviewSee less